My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

 Have you considered that the belief in life after death has enabled us to treat human lives with disregard when sending them to war?
 It must be reassuring to know that all the fallen soldiers now dwell in paradise.

-What if the idea of an eternal paradise beyond this world, has led us to be less concerned with what is happening to ours?
+What if the idea of an eternal paradise beyond this world, has left us less concerned with this one?
 So what if our planet grows warmer by the year?
 After all, this is just a pit stop.

 An aunt of mine once commented that there was no need to refrain from eating meat since we have souls and animals do not.
 I wonder if this belief — shared by many of the religious in the world — has enabled us to let farm animals to live in conditions comparable to the Christian hell?